-Samples from the American Resident Project:

-Dear Dr. ,

-It was such a pleasure to work with you and your colleagues on the service.
-Would you be willing to write me a strong letter of recommendation for my residency application?
-I loved my experience on the service so much that I am considering it as a future career.
-It would mean a lot to have a letter from you on behalf of the team.
+Sample es from the American Resident Project: Dear Dr, It was such a pleasure to work with you and your colleagues on thes Would you be willing to write me a strong letter of recommendation for my reapplication?
+I loved my experience on the service so much that I am consider future career.
+It would mean a lot to have a letter from you on behalf of the terms. esidency ering it as a